Technigo/project-movies/README.md

 # Project Movies

-Project 12 - Movies site
-By Christoffer Torninger and Rebecca Philipson
+Project 12 - Movies site by Christoffer Torninger and Rebecca Philipson

 A goal of this project was to build a multi-page application using React Router.
 We learned how to pass information in the url and pick this up in React router to load dynamic content and how to combine useState and UseEffect when using APIs.